 - Once the dough has risen, brush the surface with beaten egg and sprinkle with pearl sugar.
 Place the tray in the oven, preheated to 180º C with heat from above and below, and bake for 20 minutes.

-- We can sprinkle with icing sugar before serving.
+- You can sprinkle with icing sugar before serving.

 Comments